dalibo/temboard/doc/temboard-howto-alerting.md

 The main goal of the `alerting` in temBoard is to compare values for monitored metrics with **warning** or **critical** thresholds.
-It then allows users to get notified if something gets wrong on the Postgres instance.
+It then allows users to get notified if something goes wrong on the Postgres instance.

 ## Current status and previous alerts in dashboard